zulip/zulip/docs/testing/manual-testing.md

 - Hotkeys

-  - use r to reply to a stream message
+  - use r to reply to a channel message
   - use r to reply to a direct message
   - use R to reply to the author of a direct message
-  - use R to reply to the author of a direct message stream
+  - use R to reply to the author of a direct message channel
-  - use c to compose a stream message
+  - use c to compose a channel message
   - use x to compose a new direct message

 - Buttons

-  - Narrow to a stream and click on "New topic"
+  - Narrow to a channel and click on "New topic"
-  - Narrow "All direct messages" and click on "New topic"
+  - Narrow to "Direct message feed" and click on "New topic"
-  - Narrow to a stream and click on "New direct message"
+  - Narrow to a channel and click on "New direct message"
-  - Narrow "All direct messages" and click on "New direct message"
+  - Narrow to "Direct message feed" and click on "New direct message"

 - Topics

-  - Compose/send a message to a stream with no topic.
+  - Compose/send a message to a channel with no topic.
-  - Compose/send a message to a stream with a new topic.
+  - Compose/send a message to a channel with a new topic.
-  - Compose/send a message to a stream with autocomplete.
+  - Compose/send a message to a channel with autocomplete.
-  - Compose/send a message to a stream manually typing an existing topic.
+  - Compose/send a message to a channel manually typing an existing topic.

 - Formatting stuff